ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/09-form-data.md

 {{% notice tip %}}

-_A rough estimate for this milestone would be around !!TODO CHANGEME!! lines of new or updated code, the majority of which is HTML. -Russ_
+_A rough estimate for this milestone would be around 750 lines of new or updated code, the majority of which is HTML and unit tests. -Russ_

 {{% /notice %}}